Juan Jose and Fausto Elhuijar of Spain

 Named from the Swedish word meaning “heavy stone,” tungsten is a gray-white metal that is stable and unaffected by air, acids or bases.
 It has the highest melting point of any metal and often is used in alloys that must resist great amounts of heat, such as light-bulb filaments.
 Tungsten also is used in television tubes, paints, high-temperature lubricants, tanning leather and fluorescent lighting.
 Tungsten is commonly alloyed with carbon forming tungsten carbide which has a very high melting point and increased hardness.
 It is used in high-strength applications, such as furnaces, missiles, dental drills and other cutting tools.
 The symbol for tungsten, W, is derived from “wolfram” (most likely of German origin), the name given to tungsten in 1747, which in turn derived from the meaning of a Latin name used for the element in 1546.

 Tungsten is used by a small number of enzymes in a fashion similar to molybdenum.

 Beneficial for full health in plants and animals.

 It is chiefly obtained from the minerals scheelite and wolframite.
 Ferberite and huebnerite are other tungsten-bearing minerals.
-Tungsten is mined in China, Russia, Portugal, Austria and Bolivia.
+Tungsten is mined in Tungsten is mined in China (top producer), Vietnam, Russia, Bolivia and Rwanda.
 China is reported to have about 75% of the world’s tungsten supply.